hybridgroup/mechanoid-examples/display/README.md

 # Display

-Application that shows display integration using generics and the board package.
+Application that loads an embedded WASM program and displays the interaction on the small screen on the hardware device.

 ## How it works